Aasai Manaivi: Production

 Aasai Manaivi was directed by K. Sornam, who also wrote the screenplay based on a story by Ravindar.
 The film was produced by Mayuram Soundar under the production company Surialaya Productions.
 The final length of the film was 3920.10 metres.

 Soundtrack

 The soundtrack was composed by the duo Shankar–Ganesh, while the lyrics were written by Kannadasan, Vaali and A. Maruthakasi.

+Critical reception

+Naagai Dharuman of Anna praised the acting of cast, music, Sornam's direction but found Thengai Srinivasan and Manorama's humour dissatisfying.